 I’m not going to tell you what a big bad scary place the online world can be.
-I’m not going to repeat what you’ve head time and time again.
+I’m not going to repeat what you’ve heard time and time again.

 The online world is dangerous.
 But it seems a little impractical to tell you not to use it.
-So if you’re going to use it, you might as well be prepared for it.
+So if you’re going to, you might as well be prepared for it.

 But there’s also the bad content.
 So let’s get right into how you can deal with that.